History

 In those early days, the Premier of the day was at first reluctant to declare Peppermint Grove a Road District because of its small size, but the residents won through.
 Today, Peppermint Grove has the unique status of being the smallest municipality in Western Australia, covering just 1.5 square kilometres of land.
 From time to time, there have been calls for boundary change, but these have always been firmly rebuffed by residents.

-The Shire has a population of over 1600, with a large proportion of residents who have long established links with the Shire going back over many generations.
+The Shire has a population of over 1,600 a large proportion of which have established links with the Shire over many generations.

-The Council recognises that a key objective of residents is to maintain the unique character of Peppermint Grove, and its policies and decisions are formulated to that end.
+The Council recognises that a key objective of residents is to maintain the unique character of Peppermint Grove.